Top 14 Reasons to Visit Philadelphia in 2014

 4) Bike Share Philadelphia

-Pedal power will take over the city in late summer/early fall 2014 with the introduction of Philadelphia’s Bike Sharing program.
-Cyclists will have access to hundreds of bikes when at least 50 Bike Share stations are installed throughout Center City and parts of University City.
-Eventually, the first phases of the program will include nearly 2,000 bikes at approximately 200 sharing stations found between the Delaware River and West Philadelphia and from the Navy Yard in South Philadelphia to the Temple University campus in North Philly.
-The system will allow cyclists to pick up a bike at a station in one area and drop it off at another once they have reached their destination.
+Pedal power will take over the city with the introduction of Philadelphia’s Bike Sharing program.
+Cyclists will have access to hundreds of bikes at stations located in Center City, University City, North Philly, West Philly, South Philly and the Navy Yard.
+Operated by Bicycle Transit Systems with bicycles provided by B-cycle, the system will allow cyclists to pick up a bike at a station in one area and drop it off at another once they have reached their destination.

 5) Schuylkill Banks Boardwalk